 9 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-10 On the date as at which this compilation was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
-5 Div.
-2 had not come into operation.
-It reads as follows:

-Division 2 — Energy Coordination Act 1994 amended

-62. Act amended

-This Division amends the Energy Coordination Act 1994.

-63. Section 26A inserted

-After section 25 insert:

-26A.
-Licence not personal property for the purposes of the Personal Property Securities Act 2009 (Commonwealth)

-If a licence is transferable by the licensee, in accordance with the Personal Property Securities Act 2009 (Commonwealth) section 10 the definition of licence paragraph (d), the licence is declared not to be personal property for the purposes of that Act.
+10 The Economic Regulation Authority Act 2003 s.
+10 is not included because the section it sought to amend was deleted by the Machinery of Government (Miscellaneous Amendments) Act 2006 s.
+170 before the amendment purported to come into operation.